 (b) any issues or comments which the Claimant considers pertinent to the claim.

 Following such request for review, the Board shall fully and fairly review the decision denying the claim.
 Prior to the decision of the Board, the Claimant shall be given an opportunity to review pertinent documents.

-ARTICLE 24.
+ARTICLE 16.
 RIGHT OF OFFSET.
-Notwithstanding any other provision of the Plan to the contrary, the Company may (subject to any Code Section 409A considerations) reduce the amount of any payment or benefit otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including, without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and, by becoming a Participant in the Plan, each Participant shall be deemed to have consented to such reduction.
+Notwithstanding any other provision of the Plan to the contrary, the Company may (subject to any Code Section 409A considerations) reduce the amount of any payment otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and, by becoming a Participant in the Plan, each Participant shall be deemed to have consented to such reduction.
 In addition, without in any way limiting the effect of the foregoing, by participating in the Plan, a Participant shall be deemed to have agreed that any compensation payable to him under the Plan (or other compensation for service as a Director) will be subject to any recoupment, clawback or similar written policy adopted by the Board on or after the Effective Date of the Plan, as such policy may be amended from time to time.

-IN WITNESS WHEREOF, this Plan is executed in behalf of the Company as of 30th day of December, 2008.
+IN WITNESS WHEREOF, this Plan is executed in behalf of the Company effective as of the 28th day of May, 2008.

 |OLD DOMINION FREIGHT LINE, INC.|